You’ve seen the headlines: 50 Easy Ways to Lose Weight! How I Lost 20 Pounds in Just 3 Weeks! Eat All You Want and Lose!

 Combine those headlines with our American belief that life should be easy, and we have a recipe for a lifelong problem with weight.

 Why?
-Because we want and expect it to be easy.
+Because we want and expect weight loss to be easy.

 When it’s not, we give up.
 Not forever, mind you, but just until tomorrow.
 Or Monday.
 Or better yet, the day after New Year’s.

 We’ll have a better chance of success if we drill this truth into our heads: It’s only easy for the type of person who forgets to eat.
 For those of us who love to eat, never forget to eat, and often turn to food for emotional reasons – it won’t be easy!